roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  She let me rub the soapy sponge around her shoulders and back, then I traced the sponge around her meaty buttocks.
 "Mmm, aren't you clean now," I muttered, wanting to fuck her so badly.
 I pushed my hips forward, my dick hanging in the air, and I rubbed my erection against her buttcrack, nestling it vertically in the soft valley of her ass.
 "Nice and clean, nice and clean."
 I put a hand on her hip, holding her there, while my other hand kept rubbing the sponge around her back.
 The soap and water was cascading down her back, lathering my penis and her buttcheeks, it was very sensual.
 "There, you like your step-daddy cleaning you?"

  Roxy felt my erection firmly against her butt, and instead of pulling away from me, she pushed her hips backwards and swayed slightly, so I was grinding against her ass.
 "Ohhh my gawd," she gasped, "what ARE you doing?"
 She looked back and snickered, telling me she knew exactly what I was doing, and she wasn't really stopping me.
-Report_Story #2